msabramo/colorama/README.txt

 Status & Known Problems
 =======================

-Feature complete as far as colored text goes, but still finding bugs and occasionally making small changes to the API (such as new keyword arguments to ``init()``).

-Only tested on WinXP (CMD, Console2) and Ubuntu (gnome-terminal, xterm).
-Much obliged if anyone can let me know how it fares elsewhere, in particular on Macs.
+I've personally only tested it on WinXP (CMD, Console2) and Ubuntu (gnome-terminal, xterm), although it sounds like others are using it on other platforms too.

-I'd like to add the ability to handle ANSI codes which position the text cursor and clear the terminal.

 See outstanding issues and wishlist at: http://code.google.com/p/colorama/issues/list